Introduction to Graphical System Design

 - When in the execution phase, design tools IP require translation which makes the development slow down.
 Implementation of preliminary design using traditional methods requires many apparatus and disciplines.

 - But with graphical system design, you can beat these challenges.
 With this approach, you can integrate software with modifiable, ready-made hardware from start to end, the graphical advance takes an inclusive look of the system and it is best to aid in development.

 Real-World Application Of Graphical System Design

 - The merits of using a design system in productivity have made its presence known in every industry.
 Here are some real-life examples-

 - At Biorep, engineers are using graphical system design which can control complex and medical instrumentation which requires automation.
 Using the graphical approach allows Biorep to have a single learning curve for software and hardware.
 It reduces the development time for the company from years to months.

 - Predix Design System is a new graphical design system.
 It provides a robust tool kit to designers and developers.
 The system aids developers a lot as it avoids design replication for data-driven and huge applications, and also offers reusable components.

 Platform Ecosystem Boosts Innovation

-One benefit of using graphical system design is that it lets you leverage other engineer’s work in platform ecosystem.
+One benefit of using graphical system design is that it lets you leverage other engineer’s work in the platform ecosystem.
 It helps you access thousands of components both hardware and software which efficiently helps to resolve your application.

 In graphical system design, you get to work with a platform that has low complexity, and it can easily integrate hardware and software to reduce the time consumed in the development course.
 With LabVIEW, you get hardware which you can reconfigure and has an IP ecosystem.
 It lets you leverage numerous works from thousands of people and years to create something innovative and fast.